-The equivalent of at least four full-semester graduate-level lecture or laboratory courses in chemistry or closely related fields must be passed with a B or better in each course by the end of three semesters in residence, for a total of at least 45 units.
+The equivalent of at least four full-semester graduate-level lecture or laboratory courses in chemistry or closely related fields must be passed with a B (3.0) or better in each course by the end of three semesters in residence, for a total of at least 45 units.
 Students are encouraged to take at least one course outside of their research area, which may include courses in other departments.
+A list of previously approved courses in other departments is available from the GPC.
+Students must discuss other course work outside of the department with their advisors and submit the Request to Enroll in Outside Courses form before the last day to add a course for that semester.
 Relevant department policies related to course work include the following:

 - One relevant upper-level course (typically 500-level or higher) in another department may be considered for graduate credit; approval by the GPC for the course is required. - Up to two graduate chemistry courses from a previous institution may be considered for transfer credit with approval from the equivalent CMU course, the student's research advisor and GPC co-chairs according to the department's policy on Transfer of Course Credit and University Policy on Grades for Transfer Courses.
-The grade will not be listed on the student's transcript; only the course title and units awarded will be visible. - Students are also required to complete 09-700 Introduction to Research to become familiar with faculty and research in the department and 09-911 Graduate Seminar to develop skills in critically reading and presenting the chemistry literature.
+The grade will not be listed on the student's transcript; only the course title and units awarded will be visible.

+- Students are also required to complete 09-700 Introduction to Research (or the equivalent if the course is not available in the spring semester) to become familiar with faculty and research in the department and 09-911 Graduate Seminar to develop skills in critically reading and presenting the chemistry literature.
+In addition, students must take 09-912 Current Research in Chemistry for the first four semesters to broaden their exposure to current research beyond their own research area.
 These units do not count toward the four full-semester graduate lecture and laboratory courses. - Up to 12 units of Independent Study may be used toward the four full-semester course requirement in rare situations where important lecture or laboratory course work is not available to meet a deadline and when all three of the following are approved by the GPC Co-Chairs, and filed with the department: (1) a syllabus or reading list; (2) clear parameters for one or more substantial required written products demonstrating the learning, proportional to the proposed number of units, and (3) a faculty supervisor with expertise in the area and willingness to answer questions, evaluates the outcomes and gives a letter grade.